eth-easl/dandelion_sosp_ae/README.md

 make run suite=mixed_workload_sosp id=new cloud=cloudlab
 ```

+The progress bars should look the same as for the experiment above, but it does finish much faster.

 ## Creating the plots

 Once all the data is collected, there should be a folder called `doe-suite-results`.